Why Is My Dog Always Better With The Trainer Than With Me?

 If you’ve ever found yourself thinking, “He knows this,” or “She does it perfectly at home,” you’re not alone.
 Many dog parents experience the frustration of watching their dog respond reliably in the living room, only to seem completely confused at the park.
 It can feel like your dog is ignoring you or being stubborn.
 But in most cases, something very different is happening.

-What To Do When Your Puppy Whines in His Crate At Night
+What To Do When Your Puppy Whines In His Crate At Night

 When my dog is crying/whining in his/her crate at night, should I let them “cry it out”, so as not to encourage this behavior?
 This question is, by far, the most common question that I receive on crate training.